-Professor Nigel Curtis is a clinician scientist.
-He is the leader of the Infectious Diseases & Microbiology Research Group at the Murdoch Childrens Research Institute, Professor of Paediatric Infectious Diseases at the University of Melbourne and Head of Infectious Diseases at The Royal Children's Hospital Melbourne.
+Professor Nigel Curtis is a clinician scientist involved in both clinical medicine and research.
+He is the leader of the Infectious Diseases Research Group at the Murdoch Children's Research Institute, Professor of Paediatric Infectious Diseases at the University of Melbourne, and Head of Infectious Diseases at The Royal Children's Hospital, Melbourne.

-Professor Curtis did his preclinical training at the University of Cambridge and clinical training at St Mary's Medical School, University of London.
-He completed specialist training in pediatric infectious diseases with Fellowships in both London and Vancouver.
+Professor Curtis did his pre-clinical training at the University of Cambridge and clinical training at St Mary's Medical School, University of London.
+He completed specialist training in paediatric infectious diseases with Fellowships in both London and Vancouver.
 He has also worked for short periods in The Gambia, Zimbabwe and South Africa.
-Professor Curtis undertook his laboratory training at Imperial College London St Mary's Campus, where he completed a PhD investigating the role of bacterial superantigen toxins in Kawasaki disease and in staphylococcal and streptococcal toxic shock sydrome.
+Professor Curtis undertook his laboratory training at Imperial College London, St Mary's Campus, where he completed a PhD investigating the role of bacterial superantigen toxins in Kawasaki disease and in staphylococcal and streptococcal toxic shock syndrome.